mauri870/go-ringbuffer/README.md

 - High performance: Designed to be efficient for concurrent operations with minimal synchronization overhead.
 - Memory efficient: uses less memory than container/ring
 - Zero memory allocation (besides the initial buffer)
+- Ring buffer is full on `Capacity - 1`

 ## Installation